gvwilson/sensibleadventures/iffy/iffy.md

-Aunt Naggie somehow managed to winkle enough out of his phone while he was snoring to keep the *Guinevere* afloat, but it had been weeks since they'd had fresh fruit, and she couldn't remember the last time there had even been mention of new clothes or of replacing their frayed dredging nets.
+Aunt Naggie somehow managed to winkle enough out of his phone while he was snoring to keep the *Guinevere* afloat, but it had been weeks since they'd had fresh fruit, and she couldn't remember the last time there had even been mention of new clothes or of replacing their frayed nets.

 "Girl!"
 Uncle Jack shouted again.
 "Get your affin' tail down here *now* or saints help me you'll be scrapin' barnacles for a *week*!"